 One can see the ground for the input, the chassis ground and the single ground setup all meet there.
 If there are separate analog, digital or other grounds, this is also where the would meet.

-R6 is a special SMT decal with copper between the two terminals on a layer the error checker cannot see to make a zero ohm jumper.
-This allows having different names for the carious grounds yet interconnect them without errors showing up on a clearance check.
-See below for Zero Ohm resistors.
+There is more on this in the DC Adapter section.

 The routing is shown in the next graphic.